Market & comparison education

 Section 1

-Criteria for Reading wellness app privacy without turning it into
+Criteria for Claim reading: wellness app privacy

 Section 2

-For "How to read wellness app privacy without turning it into a sales claim", the topic is useful only if it changes what someone does next.
-During a travel day where a short routine is more realistic than a full plan, "How to read wellness app privacy without turning it into a sales claim" has one practical test: whether anything changes in behavior.
-A useful answer for "How to read wellness app privacy without turning it into a sales claim" helps the reader use the same routine long enough to learn from it before it asks for an install.
-Try the smallest version first for "How to read.
+For "Claim reading: wellness app privacy", the topic is useful only if it changes what someone does next.
+During a travel day where a short routine is more realistic than a full plan, "Claim reading: wellness app privacy" has one practical test: whether anything changes in behavior.
+A useful answer for "Claim reading: wellness app privacy" helps the reader use the same routine long enough to learn from it before it asks for an install.
+Try the smallest version first for "Claim reading: wellness app privacy": set one cue that already exists in the day.
+Then ask whether weekly habit review would reduce friction for "Claim reading: wellness.

 Section 3